 Keep trying this in different ways until you consistently get friendly responses back.
 Their friendly responses will make you feel more comfortable with the next step.

-Step 3: Say “Hi” when walking past strangers in public.
+Step 3: Improve conversation skills by saying “Hi” when walking past strangers in public.

 Keep trying this until you’re comfortable doing it.
 Without worrying about whether or not you get a response.